acconeer/acconeer-python-exploration/docs/exploration_tool/index.rst

 .. figure:: /_static/gui/app_in_action.png

-   Exploration tool running Presence detection
+   Exploration Tool running Presence detection

 The Exploration Tool application runs on Windows and Linux and is the primary way to explore our radar technology and evaluation kits.